 Can I take the Deco Procedures training in my recreational configuration?

-At this level, you can still train in your properly configured recreational gear with just a single extra tank for the deco gas.
+You can still train in your properly configured recreational gear at this level with just a single extra tank for the deco gas.
 Therefore you will only need an extra regulator and stage rig, and you can still join regular dive operations.

 This configuration is a great option for going on a little deeper and longer dives while greatly increasing your safety, skills, and knowledge with minimal extra investment in dive gear, which is a great advantage.